rackerlabs/design-system/_component_design/text-fields.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Disabled state
  * Disabled text fields are not editable.
-They have a slightly darker background fill, lighter border, and lighter input text
+They have a slightly darker background fill, lighter border, and lighter input text.
- * Disabled fields are also indicated with a cursor change to “not-allowed”, reinforcing the state for the user
+ * Disabled fields are also indicated with a cursor change to “not-allowed”, reinforcing the state for the user.
- * When a field is disabled, consider changing the help text so the user understands why it is disabled
+ * When a field is disabled, consider changing the help text so the user understands why it is disabled.

 {% endcolumn %}